le-garff-yoann/slides-gitplusplus/index.md

 ```

 Notes:
-* In case you did something wrong, which for sure never happens ;), you can replace local changes using the command `git checkout -- <filename>`
+* In case you did something wrong, which for sure never happens, you can replace local changes using the command `git checkout -- <filename>`.
 * This replaces the changes in your working tree with the last content in *HEAD*.
 * Changes already added to the index, as well as new files, will be kept.